 - The Great Rift Valley is one of the worlds great natural phenomena.
-Basically, a huge trench which runs the whole length of the country, interspersed with a series of mountains, lakes and active volcanoes and bordered by huge escarpments.
+Basically, a huge trench that runs the whole length of the country, interspersed with a series of mountains, lakes and active volcanoes and bordered by huge escarpments.
 Simply stunning.

 - The Great Migration happening in the Masai Mara.
 One of the worlds largest animal migrations where in July of each year around 1,300,000 wildebeest, 500,000 Thomson's gazelles, 97,000 Topi, 18,000 elands, and 200,000 zebras migrate north from the Serengeti plains in search of fresh pasture and return to the south around October.

 - It is known to be the Cradle of Mankind.
 It holds the world’s richest record of human pre-history, spanning over 27 million years and a rich fossil heritage stretching back over 100 million years into the dinosaur age.
-This is the largest and most-well documented collection of human related fossils that exists and is unmatched anywhere in the world.
+This is the largest and most-well documented collection of human-related fossils that exists and is unmatched anywhere in the world.
 Lake Turkana area is the epicentre of these archaeological finds.

 - The country is internationally known for its beautiful beaches.
-From Chale in the south to Lamu in the north; you will enjoy a lotus eating multitude of pristine Indian ocean beaches (see the previous blog).
+From Chale in the south to Lamu in the north; you will enjoy a lotus-eating multitude of pristine Indian ocean beaches (see the previous blog).

 - Kenya is known for its easily accessible national parks and game reserves.
 Nairobi National Park, for example, is located only 20 minutes away from the city centre and there are good and regular connections by either 4x4 or plane to most of the well-known reserves in the country.